 To qualify for transportation services, you will need to have been in contact with a licensed or certified civic professional.
 This ensures that you receive immediate assistance related to your abuse and that we are serving people who are genuinely in need of our services.
 In contact can be a phone call, meeting in-person, or by digital means with a licensed or certified civic professional.
 We will ask to contact this person for verification.
 Victims referred by a domestic violence program, law enforcement, or CPS social worker take priority for service.

 We define a civic professional as a person who is employed by or engages in a professional capacity on behalf of a registered company, an organization, or a municipality.
 Additionally, this profession should deal with civic matters such as health, legal matters, community outreach, or public safety.

-Examples of civic professionals include (but are not limited to): police, fireman, doctor, lawyer, counselor, therapist, dentist, school nurse, shelter personnel, campus police, emergency line dispatch, caseworker, social worker, pediatrician, and others.
+Examples of civic professionals include (but are not limited to): police, fireman, doctor, lawyer, counselor, therapist, school nurse, shelter personnel, campus police, emergency line dispatch, caseworker, social worker, pediatrician, and others.

 Safe Locations for Pickup

 While Families to Freedom will advocate for you to contact and/or report the abuse to police, we do not require police involvement.
-We will honor the confidentiality agreements formed between doctors and their patients, and lawyers with their clients.

 Call 833-903-7233 Mon-Fri 8:00am-5:00pm CT to discuss your travel needs.

 - Rides are free.

 - We provide rides to any domestic violence shelter named on our Directory of Shelters page.

 - The ride to your domestic violence shelter must be for the purpose of entering that shelter’s program as a resident.
 If you are an existing resident already part of that shelter’s program and need a ride to return, you are ineligible for a ride with Families to Freedom.
 Work with your shelter for a solution to return.